vipin1211/Image-segmentation-for-Brain-tumor-detection/README.md

-# ResUNet architecture for tumor prediction and detection
+# ResUNet for tumor prediction and detection

 This dataset contains brain MR images together with manual FLAIR abnormality segmentation masks.
 The images were obtained from The Cancer Imaging Archive (TCIA).